Leyla Gencer: Education and early career

-Career in Italy
+Career

 In 1953, Gencer made her Italian debut at the Teatro di San Carlo in Naples as Santuzza.
 She returned to Naples the following year for performances of Madama Butterfly and Eugene Onegin.
-In 1957, she made her debut at La Scala in Milan as Mme.
-Lidoine in the world premiere of Poulenc's Dialogues of the Carmelites.
+In 1957, she made her debut at La Scala in Milan as New Prioress in the world premiere of Poulenc's Dialogues of the Carmelites.
 She went on to appear regularly at La Scala, performing nineteen roles between 1957 and 1983 including Leonora in La forza del destino, Elisabetta in Don Carlos, the title role in Aida, Lady Macbeth in Macbeth, the title role in Norma, Ottavia in L'incoronazione di Poppea and Alceste.
 At La Scala, she also appeared as the First Woman of Canterbury in the world premiere of Pizzetti's L'assassinio nella cattedrale in 1958.
 In 1960, she toured the USSR, singing concerts in Moscow and Baku.

 In 1962, she debuted at the Royal Opera House, Covent Garden as Elisabetta di Valois in Don Carlos and Donna Anna in Don Giovanni.
 Her United States debut had been at the San Francisco Opera in 1956, as Francesca in Zandonai's Francesca da Rimini.
 She sang in other American opera houses as well, but never at the Metropolitan Opera, despite discussions about her being engaged to sing Tosca there, also in 1956.

 She sang Chopin's Polish songs in Paris with Nikita Magaloff, a Liszt-Bartók concert at La Scala, and a concert involving 'operas about Turks' in the Venetian carnival at La Fenice, showing her innovative character as an opera singer.
 Her last appearance on the operatic stage was in 1985, with La Prova di un'opera seria at La Fenice.
 She continued to appear in concerts until 1992.
 She was still active as of 2007, and had recently been appointed by La Scala's music director Riccardo Muti to run its school for young artists.